vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/index.md

 Kubernetes is a great platform that provides development teams with a single API to deploy, manage, and run applications.
 However, running, maintaining, and securing Kubernetes is a complex task.
 VMware Tanzu for Kubernetes Operations (informally known as TKO) simplifies Kubernetes operations.
 It determines what base OS instances to use, which Kubernetes Container Network Interface (CNI) and Container Storage Interfaces (CSI) to use, how to secure the Kubernetes API, and much more.
 It monitors, upgrades, and backs up clusters and helps teams provision, manage, secure, and maintain Kubernetes clusters on a day-to-day basis.

-**Note:** This reference architecture is tested to work with Tanzu Kubernetes Grid 2.3.
+>**Note** This reference architecture is tested to work with Tanzu Kubernetes Grid 2.3.
 This reference architecture will be refreshed shortly to capture new features and capabilities introduced in Tanzu Kubernetes Grid 2.3.

 The following diagram provides a high-level reference architecture for deploying the components available with Tanzu for Kubernetes Operations as a solution.